Usually, when you change a job, something painful happens:

 Step #2: Define Your Audience

 You can’t be everything to everyone.
-If you go too broad, then the people you might work with will deem you another generalist.
-It makes sense to address the industry where your skills will prove useful directly.
+If you go too broad, then the people you might work may deem you another generalist.
+It makes sense to address the industry where your skills will prove to be useful directly.
 If you lose relevance, then you lose the attention of a prospect.